-The two filings, at a glance
+The filings, at a glance

 New here?
 Read these five first: